ankitchamke/100-days-of-code/README.md

 - Explored career-related aspects of UX/UI, including salary insights for India, the value of a strong portfolio over certifications, and the importance of soft skills.
 - Learned practical tips for a career in design, such as leveraging free resources, networking on LinkedIn, and using AI for ideation.
 - Understood that a successful career in UX design requires both tool proficiency and a deep understanding of user-centered thinking.

 ---

+### Day 68: 13 August 2025 (Wednesday)
+**Today's Progress:**
+- Began the "Oracle Race to Certification in OCI AI Foundations" to prepare for the free certification exam.
+- Explored the course structure, including hands-on labs, a practice exam, and key topics like Generative AI, LLMs, and the Oracle AI Stack.
+- Completed the first module, "Welcome to AI Foundations," gaining a foundational understanding of the high demand for AI skills in the job market.
+- Learned the core components of the AI Stack, including the differences between Artificial Intelligence, Machine Learning, Deep Learning, and Generative AI.
+- Created a study plan and noted strategies for completing the course and preparing for the certification exam.

+(Pausing the Linux journey to jump into Oracle’s time-limited “Race to Certification” with the OCI AI Foundations course.)

+---